IsaacOliveira/web-prizes/README.md

 9 - If the list of matched conditions is empty, the subscriber did not win any prize.

+## Admin

+An admin site exists, is acessible by the link on top bar, after you login you be redirected to admin home

+In admin home we have two lists, with prizes and prize conditions, that shows all the infos and offer actions to be done.

+New prizes, and prizes conditions can be created and existing ones can be edited or deleted.

+A prize with at least one prize condition associated can not be deleted.

+#### Creating and Editing Prize conditions

+In the prize condition form you need to chose which Prize will be given with that condition, and by which rules.

+You must chose the operator and rule number of each rule.

+A prize condition can have one or more rules, click the add other rule to show other rule form.

 # Running the project